jinai/be-degit-workshop-IdentityServer/exercises/03-BackendApiAccess-HybridFlow/README.md

 ### Step 2

 Now we need to use our access token in our call to the api backend.
-In our MVC web project there is an `AdminHttpService` that handles all calls to the backend.
+In our MVC web project there is an `MvcHttpService` that handles all calls to the backend.
 It is prepared with an `IHttpContextAccessor` service, so that we can access our token from the HttpContext.
 Modify the `PostAsync` method:

 ```C#
 var accessToken = await _httpContextAccessor.HttpContext.GetTokenAsync("access_token");